Wall Street Pummels Salesforce Inc. (CRM) After Recent Earnings Report

 Sponsored

-CRM currently public float of 967.39M and currently shorts hold a 1.37% ratio of that float.
-Today, the average trading volume of CRM was 6.09M shares.
+The average price from analysts is $217.89, which is $74.51 above the current price.
+CRM currently public float of 967.38M and currently shorts hold a 1.37% ratio of that float.
+Today, the average trading volume of CRM was 6.11M shares.

 CRM’s Market Performance

-CRM stocks went down by -2.22% for the week, with a monthly drop of -8.05% and a quarterly performance of -11.05%, while its annual performance rate touched -45.73%.
-The volatility ratio for the week stands at 3.36% while the volatility levels for the past 30 days are set at 2.86% for Salesforce Inc. The simple moving average for the period of the last 20 days is -4.39% for CRM stocks with a simple moving average of -23.60% for the last 200 days.
+CRM stocks went up by 1.08% for the week, with a monthly drop of -3.67% and a quarterly performance of -14.11%, while its annual performance rate touched -46.27%.
+The volatility ratio for the week stands at 3.24% while the volatility levels for the past 30 days are set at 2.89% for Salesforce Inc. The simple moving average for the period of the last 20 days is -3.08% for CRM stocks with a simple moving average of -22.57% for the last 200 days.

 Analysts’ Opinion of CRM